Anti-cheat is back in the spotlight

 One of the most active discussions in PC gaming right now is not tied to a single game, but to a shared requirement: kernel-level anti-cheat.
 Over the past week, multiple high-profile PC releases and updates have either introduced or reaffirmed the use of always-on, low-level anti-cheat systems, pushing the topic back into the center of Steam discussions and community forums.

 This is not a new issue, but the timing matters.
 When several active titles simultaneously require elevated system access, the conversation compounds.
-Instead of isolated complaints, players are comparing policies across games, questioning why invasive protection is becoming a baseline expectation rather than an exception.
+Instead of isolated complaints, players are comparing policies across games and questioning why invasive protection is becoming a baseline expectation rather than an exception.

 The trust gap is widening